phaethonp/phaethonp.github.io/fork_the_government.md

 # Creating tools for the Civil Society
+>"My hope is someday, when the next Aristotle is alive, we can capture the underlying worldview of that Aristotle - in a computer.
+And someday, some student will be able not only to read the words Aristotle wrote, but ask Aristotle a question - and get an answer!" - **Steve Jobs, 1985**.

 **Introduction:** <br>
 We propose a digital infrastructure system in alignment with Stefanos Kasselakis's vision to **"Strengthen the Civil Society."** <br>